 - Encouraging employees to take breaks from their workstations

 - Urge other employees to enrol in a mental health training course if they feel inspired to help others

-We offer a range of Mental Health First Aid England accredited courses that managers and employees can take part in.
+We offer a range of Mental Health First Aid England-accredited courses that managers and employees can take part in.
 These courses start from ‘being aware’ to ‘becoming a champion’ to finally becoming a fully-fledged mental health first aider.
-These courses are taught virtually or in person and are created with the aim to provide employees with potentially lifesaving tools at work.
+These courses are taught virtually or in person and are created with the aim of providing employees with potentially lifesaving tools at work.
 Click here to keep up to date with our upcoming events!
 We look forward to welcoming you to our sessions!

 How to help your employees manage their work-life balance

 Having a great work-life balance can seem like the pot of gold at the end of a rainbow — it’s a lovely idea, yet somehow always out of reach.
 But it doesn’t have to be that way.
 Let’s look at how you can help your teams achieve the elusive “great work-life balance”, creating a happier and more productive workplace.